eintrittfrei/project4/README.md

 * I found the different relationships in the backend the most challenging part.
 * For instance It took quite a while to work out how to display correct owner information for each item.
 * Another challenge was the form input and image upload.
 I was very proud having managed to make this work in the end.
-* Deploying a python project seems slightly more challenging compared to MongoDB/ Express.
+* Deploying a Python project seems slightly more challenging compared to MongoDB/ Express.

 ## Key learning & Wins
 * I learned a lot and gained a lot of confidence in my skills.